pomeroyb/carte-noire/_posts/2019-04-19-introducing-basic.md

 ## The Basic Frame

 I have been involved in the [RepRap](http://reprap.org/) scene for quite a while.
 I built my first printer in Fall of 2012.
-It was a Clonedel, a Prusa Mendel fork made by Mark Ganter and the UW Solheim Lab. ([I still have a short build log of that on my old site!](http://pomeroyprinting.blogspot.com/2012/09/just-starting-out.html)).
+It was a [Clonedel](https://reprap.org/wiki/Clonedel), a Prusa Mendel fork made by Mark Ganter and the UW Solheim Lab.
 3D printers printing themselves has always been the catchphrase of the RepRap movement, but I've always been a bit disappointed by the application.
 Sure, the custom brackets can be printed and can save an enormous amount of time, but the user still has to assemble the printer.
 Printers like the Prusa Mendel/Clonedel, the PrintrBot, and the early MakerBot machines require a tremendous amount of vitamins (Non printed parts) to be assembled.
 Basic doesn't get away from that completely, but does so more than most.